mentos1386/cv/index.md

 <p>
 A social network created for an mmorpg game EVE Online.
 It was more of a playground to learn/improve web development, frontend and backend.
-Interesting technologies used in this project are Redux, GRPC, Kuberentes, CI/CD Pipeline, Bazel, CQRS, Angular...
+Interesting technologies used in this project are Redux, GRPC, Kubernetes, CI/CD Pipeline, Bazel, CQRS, Angular...
 <br/>
-Sadly never released, but it's still used in NestJS comunity as a referance project for others to see how larger projects look like using the framework.
+Sadly never released, but it's still used in NestJS community as a reference project for others to see how larger projects look like using the framework.
 </p>